PechayClub/BurnutsPlusTNTandDisparityMod/SECURITY.md

 | 1.15    | :x:                |                                                     | Deprecated      |
 | 1.14    | :x:                |                                                     | Deprecated      |

+Data is self-modified because the data from MCreator is not accurate.

 ## Legacy MCP Minecraft Versions

 These are the Minecraft Versions (1.12 and Below) that use old MCP.